lttng/lttng-analyses/README.md

                                                  - base/11951/18410_fsm : 6 pages
 ```

-Detecting a fight for the I/O between a huge write and postgresql:
+Detecting a fight for the I/O between a huge write and PostgreSQL:
 ```
 [13:49:47.242730583 - 13:49:47.442835037] python (2353) sys_write(fd = 3 </root/bla>, count = 102395904) = 102395904, 200.104 ms
                                           34760 pages allocated during the period